 In 2002 at the age of 50 we decided that we needed to put some adventure into our lives.
 Time was running out and unless we put a plan into action we were going to miss out.

 So the first adventure we embarked on was on water – initially in a kayak and then we upgraded to a cruising launch.
 Neither of us had any boating background.

-While in our fifties, we spent many years cruising around the coastline of northern New Zealand.
+We spent many years cruising around the coastline of northern New Zealand.
 It was a great time but as we started to find ourselves regularly venturing back to the same places we decided that it was time to branch out in our activities.
-Walking or hiking was added, then we rediscovered cycling and then got wings and started to venture further afield.
+Walking or hiking was added, then we rediscovered cycling, got wings and started to venture further afield.

-The blog name is Detours and while this was meant of the traveling variety, life also has many detours off the main highway of life.
+The blog name is Detours and while this was meant of the traveling variety, there are also has many detours off the main highway of life.
 Life is shorter than we think and we need to make the most of it now, tomorrow will one day not come along.

 Cliff & Ruth